Ezo chipmunk: Distribution

-According to the explanatory materials accompanying the 2010 Ministry of the Environment Red List, Tamias sibiricus lineatus is found on Hokkaidō and the neighbouring islands of Rebun, Rishiri, Teuri, and Yagishiri, as well as on Sakhalin, Etorofu, and Kunashiri; however, it is noted that a full distribution survey has not been conducted on Hokkaidō itself and that due to the unknown consequences of the introduction of continental conspecifics (especially T. s. barberi, as pets—as well as those intentionally released in Hokkaido University Botanical Gardens) in terms of competition and crossbreeding with the native subspecies, the population and precise distribution of the Ezo chipmunk is unknown; as such, the conservation status of Tamias sibiricus lineatus on the 2020 Japanese Red List is Data Deficient.
+According to the explanatory materials accompanying the 2010 Ministry of the Environment Red List, Eutamias sibiricus lineatus is found on Hokkaidō and the neighbouring islands of Rebun, Rishiri, Teuri, and Yagishiri, as well as on Sakhalin, Etorofu, and Kunashiri; however, it is noted that a full distribution survey has not been conducted on Hokkaidō itself and that due to the unknown consequences of the introduction of continental conspecifics (especially E. s. barberi, as pets—as well as those intentionally released in Hokkaido University Botanical Gardens) in terms of competition and crossbreeding with the native subspecies, the population and precise distribution of the Ezo chipmunk is unknown; as such, the conservation status of Eutamias sibiricus lineatus on the 2020 Japanese Red List is Data Deficient.